BROKER PRODUCT UPDATE: FILTER SEARCH RESULTS

 Most lenders will have an asset type they prefer, be it residential, BTL or commercial.
 Securing a Bridging Loan for a development with mixed assets can be complicated if you start involving multiple lenders with multiple rates, and it just takes one to derail the entire deal.
 Even larger lenders who can finance different asset types will split the loans across different departments, making communication slow and the process disjointed.
 With the right contacts however, it is possible to secure one loan against multiple and mixed asset types.

 For anyone with a strong asset base but lacking in liquidity, a Bridging Loan can be a great option to provide some breathing space whilst organising assets and completing on a sale.
-Assets might be in transition and require work before they can be let, so they can be considered by traditional funders.
-Or, simply renovated to add value before selling in order to achieve the best possible price.
-A lack of liquidity normally rules out mainstream lenders, despite the fact there is still plenty of value on the owner’s balance sheet, and a bridging lender will have the flexibility and foresight to recognise this.
+Assets might be in transition and require work before they can be let, so they can be considered by traditional funders and create an income stream.
+Or, simply to be renovated to add value before selling in order to achieve the best possible price.
+A lack of liquidity normally rules out mainstream lenders, despite the fact there is still plenty of value on the owner’s balance sheet, and a bridging lender can have the flexibility and foresight to recognise this.

 Purchases at auction require the buyer to pay a 10% deposit and exchange on the purchase on the day of the auction.
 Afterwards, there is normally just four weeks to complete, ruling out traditional lenders who cannot operate this quickly.
 When buying a property to live in, traditional lenders also require it to be in a habitable condition (connected to the mains with a working kitchen and bathroom), or in a lettable condition, if buying to let.
-The nature of auction properties means they are often neither, allowing buyers to add value and make a larger profit.
+The nature of auction properties means they are often neither.
+Properties are often priced lower, due to the increased risk and lack of traditional funding options available, but for savvy buyers that have cash or understand how to arrange funding it's an opportunity to add value and make a decent profit. buyers to add value and make a larger profit.
 A Bridging Loan provides the speed required for auction transactions, as well as the flexibility to lend against properties, whatever their condition.

 Anyone can face short-term liquidity issues and for anyone waiting on a property, business or other asset to sell, a Bridging Loan can help provide a solution quickly.
 With a clearly defined exit strategy, i.e. the asset is being sold and contracts have been exchanged, although completion could still be months or weeks away, a lender will normally provide a better rate as they are confident the loan can be redeemed.